Going Out to Dinner with Kids While on a Sleep Schedule

 Breastfeeding Tips for a Busy Summer

-Summer is here!
-Barbecues, vacations, visiting family, parties, traveling… We all look forward to a summer filled with all the things!
+We all look forward to a summer filled with vacations and day trips.
 Breastfeeding a baby during a busy, fun-filled summer, however, may have some challenges.
+Here are some tips to help you with nursing your little one through a busy summer.

 I have heard all of the stories regarding the difficulties of traveling longer distances with a breastfeeding baby – even ones that include nursing while the car is moving (yikes!).
 The best way to prepare for a successful car trip (especially with a newborn!) is to plan lots of predetermined stopping locations.
 Keep in mind that most newborns need to nurse at least 8 times per 24 hours.
 Thus, plan to stop at least every three hours to give your little one the opportunity for a diaper change and a refuel!
 Parks and restaurants work very well for this.
 And yes, you can breastfeed in a restaurant – with or without a cover.
 This leads us to number 2…